Mohamed-Alhady/Pipelined_RISC-V_CV30E40P_UVM_Verification/README.md

 ![Core CV32E40P architecture and details are shown in this figure](/Images/CV32E40P.png)

-For RV32I ISA, there are four core instruction formats (R/I/S/B/U/J), as shown in Figure.\
+For RV32I ISA, there are six core instruction formats (R/I/S/B/U/J), as shown in Figure.
 All are a fixed 32 bits in length and must be aligned on a four-byte boundary in memory.